crest-cassia/caravan/README.md

 ## Preparation of a search engine: A step-by-step tutorial

+These samples are in `samples/tutorial` directory.
+See this directory for the complete samples.

 ### A minimal code

 Search engine is responsible for generating the command to be executed by the scheduler.